yohannweber/messages_n_log/README.md

 # Installation
 Create 2 includes by copy of MESSAGE_DEF and MESSAGE_IMP files.
-Then you can include them directly in your programs.
+Then you can include them directly in your program.

 # Examples
 You can find examples in the file MESSAGES_N_LOG_SAMPLE